-This standard specifies the terms and definitions, product classification, requirements, test methods, inspection rules, signs, packaging, transportation, and storage of vacuum sealed stainless steel bottles, cups, mugs, tumblers, jugs, carafes, growlers, pints, glasses, food jars, bowls, pots, salad bowls, and other drinkware, containers, vessels.
+This standard specifies the terms and definitions, product classification, requirements, test methods, inspection rules, signs, packaging, transportation, and storage of vacuum sealed stainless steel bottles, cups, mugs, tumblers in bulk, jugs, carafes, growlers, pints, glasses, food jars, bowls, pots, salad bowls, and other drinkware, containers, vessels.
 (Hereinafter referred to as “product”)

 This standard applies to stainless steel vacuum cups, bottles, pots and other daily utensils (hereinafter referred to as “products”) that store liquids such as cold and hot water and beverages.